 Preparing an effective resumé is an important first step to introduce yourself to a prospective employer.
 Hiring managers spend very little time scanning each resumé, so it needs to stand out and be easy to read.
 It should clearly show how your education, abilities, and experience fit the open position.
 Click here

-4. Call employers to request a meeting.
+4. Call or email employers to request a meeting.

-Call and ask to meet with them.
+Call or email and ask to meet with them.
 This is called an Informational Interview and this method works.
 It is a chance to find out more about the company, for you to give the employer your resumé in person, and to find out when they tend to hire and the qualifications they look for.
-Often, people get hired on the spot because they came at the right time.
+Often, people get hired on the spot because they connected at the right time.

 For more about Informational Interviews, click here.